The analytical review

 The main task is to ensure the effective property right for indigenous peoples - right to the ownership, use and disposal of lands, subsoil and other natural resources of territories where they are engaged in traditional economic activities.

-This is essential so that indigenous peoples to become owners not only of what is on the earth surface (bioresources) but also of strategic natural resources (oil, gas, gold, diamonds, etc.) located in their territories, on the basis of joint ownership with the state, and would receive real income from it.
+This is essential so that indigenous peoples to become owners not only of what is on the earth surface (bioresources) but also of strategic natural resources (oil, gas, gold, diamonds,

 Together with implementation of basic constitutional rights and freedoms, this will minimize the risk of forced migration of indigenous peoples.